skip to navigationskip to main content

 How likely is it to get investigated by HMRC?

-For most taxpayers, being investigated by HMRC is incredibly unlikely.
+For most taxpayers, an HMRC tax investigation is incredibly unlikely.
 With a high volume of tax returns to assess each year, conducting thorough audits for all is impractical.
-As a result, investigations typically take place in situations where there are clear discrepancies, anomalies, or perceived risks detected by HMRC, rather than as routine procedures.
+As a result, tax investigations typically take place in situations where there are clear discrepancies, anomalies, or perceived risks detected by HMRC, rather than as routine procedures.

 What does a tax investigation involve?